Pilot program being considered by Gateway uses artificial intelligence

 Cognistx, a subsidiary of a Carnegie Mellon University business venture in artificial intelligence (AI) technology, would launch a pilot program in the district through the spring and summer in order to have the program fully operational by the new school year.

-The technology is able to notify authorities when a threat is detected, and a mobile app would allow teachers, administrators and police to track the individual’s — or group’s — locations in the building.
+The technology, owned and developed by CogxVision, is able to notify authorities when a threat is detected, and a mobile app would allow teachers, administrators and police to track the individual’s — or group’s — locations in the building.

 “It’s something I’ve always thought about – when we have an intruder and the police show up, they don’t know where they’re going or what they’re looking for.
 So if they’re able to identify and pinpoint a location, (that) makes things a lot easier,” said Bill Short, Gateway’s superintendent.